-Flowering bulbs make a great border with any type of flower bed, or provide color when your other flowers aren't blooming.
+Flowering bulbs make a great border with any type of flower bed or provide color when your other flowers aren't blooming.
 Bulbs that need to be removed and stored during winter months have the same consideration as annuals.
 A narrow, 3-foot-wide bed works best.
-Bulbs that stay in the ground the year around fit in almost any size of flower bed.
+Bulbs that stay in the ground year-round fit in almost any size of flower bed.

 Scale of the Bed

 When designing your flower bed, consider the scale of other features and the size of the flowers.
 For example, a large island flower bed 4 feet wide and 8 feet long would overwhelm a small front yard and a small home but looks balanced in a large suburban yard or backyard.
 A large yard will also handle more than one flower bed.
 A 3-foot-wide border along the fence and a small 4-foot island work together well if you have enough space between them.